FarsetLabs/member-handbook/rooms/workshop/induction.md

 **If there appears to be any damage to the glass or the case, do not use the laser cutter and notify the management team immediately**

-Safety interlock switched on the front door turn off the laser immediately if the lid is opened. **Do not place magnetic or electromagnetic materials near the lid or doors**
+Safety interlock switches on the front door will turn off the laser immediately if the lid is opened.

 ## The Context